-4 Report
+Report

-Make sure your report includes the following:
+In the report answer the following questions:

 - 1. What relationship holds between the angle of incidence and the angle of reflection?
 Does this relationship hold for all angles of incidence? - 2.
 In determining the angle of reflection, you measured the angle at which a maximum meter reading was found.
 Can you explain why some of the wave was reflected into different angles?
 How does it affect your answer to question 1? - 3.
 How does reflection affect the intensity of microwave?
 Is all the energy of the wave that strikes the reflector reflected?
 What has happened to the missing energy?